The Logic of Filtering. How Noise Shapes the Sound of Recorded Music. New York: Oxford University Press (forthcoming, 2021).

 “Tones That Have Lasted for Eternities.
 The Ideal Sine Wave between Symbol and Signal.”
 Paper presented at: After Idealism: Sound as Matter and Medium in the 19th Century, 17-18 March 2017, University of Cambridge, Cambridge, UK.

 “The Sound of the ‘Other Music‘.
 Music In the Age of Technological Filters.”
-Paper presented at: Princeton-Weimar Summer School for Media Studies.
+Presentation at: Princeton-Weimar Summer School for Media Studies.
 Princeton University, 19-26 June 2016, USA.

 “The Ever-Present Noise of Sound.
 On the Inevitability and Necessity of Noise in Recorded Sound and Music.”
 Lecture at: Musicology Colloquium, 21 May 2015, University of Amsterdam, Netherlands.

 “In the Fourier Domain, We Are Immortal.
 Noise, Time and the Limits of Sound Reproduction.”
-Paper presented at: Sound Signatures Summer School: Part II: Epistemologies and the Order of Sound, 18-22 August 2014, NYU Center/MPIWG Berlin, Germany.
+Presentation at: Sound Signatures Summer School: Part II: Epistemologies and the Order of Sound, 18-22 August 2014, NYU Center/MPIWG Berlin, Germany.

 “All Things Must Pass.
 Some Thoughts on Algorithms, Noise and Temporality.”
 Presentation at: ‘Algorithm and the Humanities,’ University of Amsterdam, 11 June 2014.

 “Noise.”
-Guest lecture at iArts Maastricht (Interdisciplinary Bachelor program), 5 June 2014.
+Lecture at iArts Maastricht (Interdisciplinary Bachelor program), 5 June 2014.